Sugarloaf Mountain (South Carolina): Camping

 There are plenty of primitive camping sites(16 total).
 You must reserve them in advance.
 Call (843) 498–6478 to reserve.
 They are 15 dollars a night for sheltered sites, 10 dollars for non sheltered sites.
 There is no electricity or water/sewage.
 However, there are two small outhouses located at Site 1 and Site 6.
 There is plenty of acreage at each site to set up multiple tents.
 Keep fires contained in the provided fire pits.
 Do not create fires outside of the pits as there are only Pine Trees and straw on the ground which can ignite quickly.
 There is also plenty of room for to throw football or baseball, play frisbee golf, cornhole, or create a game and play i.e. such as botchi-golf.

 Hiking

 There are a few marked hiking trails.
-The woods are wide open with little underbrush.
-The sand makes for very easy primitive hikes around the "mountain."
-Take sufficient beverages and water because of the length of hikes.
-Be cautious and alert for wildlife To get to the base of the mountain, stop just past camp site number 6 and it is on the left.
-There's a parking area to indicate this.
-Also, directly across from the main "mountain", there is also what is known locally as, "Little Sugarloaf."
-It's a little harder to find, so look for the small sign to ascend.
-The view is not quite as good though.
+The woods are open with little underbrush and sand makes for very easy primitive hikes around the mountain.
+The base of the mountain, can be accessed via a parking lot behind camp site number 6.
+Directly across from the main "mountain", there is another peak "Little Sugarloaf."